 Ascension St. Vincent's Foundation works to bridge the gaps to deliver compassionate, personalized healthcare to all, with a special attention to persons living in poverty and those most vulnerable.
 We turn community goodwill and financial donations into essential resources.
 Whether we’re funding mobile health outreach programs, early detection technology or new health care facilities, our goal is always the same – making direct and meaningful impacts in people’s lives.

-in diagnostic labs and services donated
+in diagnostic labs and imaging services

 in community benefits realized

 Ascension St. Vincent’s Foundation is excited to announce the appointment of our new president, Patrick Henry II.
 Patrick began his new role at our organization in late June.

 He brings more than 13 years of successful fundraising experience leading development campaigns for nonprofit and academic medical centers including UF Health Shands, the American Heart Association and the University of South Florida Foundation.

 Chairing Ascension St. Vincent’s Foundation’s Delicious Destinations 2023 event is a special

 honor for two St. Johns County families – Cory Darling, Administrator of Ascension St. Vincent’s

 St. Johns and his wife Brittany of Ponte Vedra Florida, and Sean McAfee, Vice President of

 Nursing at the hospital, and his wife, Theresa of St. Augustine Florida.